sruss07/MS04-Ciclo-Italia/README.md

 High quality imagery is vital to convey the beauty of the products to potential customers.
 High quality images of each bike allow customers to fully appreciate what they will be buying and allows them to make an informed decision before completing a purchase

-README icons are hosted on [Cloudinary](https://cloudinary.com/), a cloud-based service that provides an end-to-end image and video management solution

 > [Back to Top](#table-of-contents)

 ## Technologies Used